Closing the Gap on the Sample Complexity of 1-Identification: Introduction

 \subsection{Literature Review on Other Related Works}

-If we consider the given threshold $\mu_0$ as an arm with deterministic reward, we can address 1-identification by solving a Best Arm Identification(BAI) problem \cite{even2002pac,gabillon2012best,jamieson2013finding, kalyanakrishnan2012pac,karnin2013almost,jamieson2014best, chen2015optimal}.
-However, this is an inefficient solution, suggested by the asymptotic result in \cite{degenne2019pure,garivier2016optimal} and non-asymptotic result in \cite{pmlr-v267-li25f, kano2017Good}.
-The reason is 1-identification doesn't care about an exact comparison between arms with high confidence level, and we should not pull arms as frequently as BAI to distinguish two arms.
+If the threshold $\mu_0$ is viewed as an additional arm with deterministic reward, then 1-identification can be reduced to a standard Best-Arm Identification (BAI) problem \cite{even2002pac,gabillon2012best,jamieson2013finding,kalyanakrishnan2012pac,karnin2013almost,jamieson2014best,chen2015optimal}.
+However, this reduction is known to be inefficient.
+Both asymptotic analyses \cite{degenne2019pure,garivier2016optimal} and non-asymptotic results \cite{pmlr-v267-li25f,kano2017Good} show that such a formulation incurs unnecessary sampling.
+Intuitively, 1-identification does not require high-confidence pairwise comparisons among all arms, and therefore does not necessitate the intensive sampling in BAI Algorithms.

-Besides 1-identification, there are other variants of pure exploration with multiple answers, as mentioned by \cite{degenne2019pure}.
-The agent needs to find all the arms \cite{mason2020finding} in $\{a:\mu_a\geq \mu_1-\epsilon\}$ or only one arm \cite{even2002pac,gabillon2012best,kalyanakrishnan2012pac,kaufmann2013information,katz2020true}.
-As discussed in \cite{katz2020true}, if the gap $\mu_1,\mu_0$ are known and $\mu_1 > \mu_0$, by taking $\epsilon=\Delta_{0,1}$, the answer set of $\epsilon-$Good Arm Identification and 1-identification are the same.
-We can adopt same pulling strategy and recommendation rule.
-But it is unclear about the relationship if there are unknown.
-What's more, \cite{locatelli2016optimal,mukherjee2017thresholding} work on Thresholding Bandits, which aims to output a set of arms whose reward are above a given $\mu_0$, within fixed budget.
-The optimal set might not be unique under their proposed problem setting.
+Beyond 1-identification, \cite{degenne2019pure} research on several pure-exploration variants with multiple correct answers.
+These include identifying all arms in $\{a : \mu_a \ge \mu_1 - \epsilon\}$ \cite{mason2020finding}, or identifying a single arm from this set \cite{even2002pac,gabillon2012best,kalyanakrishnan2012pac,kaufmann2013information,katz2020true}.
+As observed in \cite{katz2020true}, when the gap $\Delta_{0,1}$ is known and $\mu_1 > \mu_0$, the answer sets of $\epsilon$-good arm identification and 1-identification coincide by setting $\epsilon = \Delta_{0,1}$, allowing the same sampling and recommendation rules.
+When the gaps are unknown, however, the precise relationship between these problems remains unclear.
+In addition, thresholding bandits \cite{locatelli2016optimal,mukherjee2017thresholding} aim to identify arms with mean value above $\mu_0$ under a fixed budget.
+The correct output might not be unique under their proposed problem setting. \cite{kano2017Good} also target at identifying all the arms with mean value above $\mu_0$, but they focus on the fixed confidence setting.
+Since \cite{kano2017Good} provide an upper bound for each outputting time index, their result can be generalized to 1-identification.

-In this paper, we adopt the idea of parallel algorithm copies, which also exists in the history literature. \cite{chen2015optimal,chen2017nearly,katz2020true} all require a main algorithm to manage different algorithm copies. \cite{katz2020true} allocate $2^{\ell}$ time rounds to a copy each time with increasing index $\ell$. \cite{chen2015optimal,chen2017nearly} maintain an overall round index $t\in\mathbb{N}$ and further assign algorithm index to each copy.
-They execute an algorithm copy only when its algorithm index divide $t$.
-In our work, we apply round-robin procedure to execute each algorithm copy.